sushiibot/sushii-image-server2/README.md

 Optionally maintains a pool of persistent WebDriver sessions.

+**Note:** This project has been discontinued in favor of using the original [sushii-image-server](https://github.com/sushiibot/sushii-image-server).
+This was written to test out Rust libraries to interact with a headless browser.
+However, the features are limited as fantoccini communicates through WebDriver as compared to puppeteer which uses the DevTools protocol.
+Main feature that makes this project not as usable is the fact that WebDriver can only modify the entire browser window and not the viewport.
+It also provides not much additional performance gain.

 ## Usage

 sushii image server requires a WebDriver compatible process running in order